ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 }
 ```

-## Creating a custom cache manage
+## How to create a custom cache manage

-To create a custom cache manage, follow these steps.
+To create a custom cache manage, just follow the next steps:

-### Creating a object MemoryLocalStore
+### Step 1: Create a object MemoryLocalStore

 For that, it is necessary to create two classes that will implement the `LocalStore` interface.
 This interface allows you to map the actions of saving, restoring, deleting and taking everything.
 See the example below: